Group-Heterogeneous Changes-in-Changes and Distributional Synthetic Controls: Changes-in-Changes with Group Heterogeneity

 Finally, let $S(U_{I}),S(V_{I})$, $S(U_{N})$ and $S(V_{N})$ denote the support of $U_{igt}$ and $V_{gt}$ for $g$ in $\mathcal{G}^{I}$ and $\mathcal{G}^{N}$, respectively. \begin{assum} $S(U_{I})\subseteq S(U_{N})$ and $S(V_{I})\subseteq S(V_{N})$. \end{assum}

 Similar to \cite{athey2006identification}, Assumption \ref{assum.did.mono} assumes $h$ to be strictly increasing in the individual heterogeneity.
-Besides, we also assume strict monotonicity in the group level unobservable.
+Besides, we also assume strict monotonicity in the scalar group level unobservable.
 We need these two assumptions to link $h(\cdot,\cdot,t)$ to the cross-group quantile of the within-group quantile of $Y$.
-These monotonicity assumptions are natural when, for example, $U_{igt}$ and $V_{gt}$ capture individual and group level characteristics that can be ranked, such as earning ability, economic growth or groupwise income level.
+These monotonicity assumptions are natural when, for example, $U_{igt}$ and $V_{gt}$ capture individual and group level characteristics that can be ranked, such as learning ability, teacher quality and classroom environment.
+For example, in the schooling application, a higher learning ability or better teacher quality/classroom environment raises test scores for any fixed level of the other unobservable, which is the economic content of strict monotonicity in both arguments.
+In particular, for $V_{gt}$, while teacher quality and classroom environment could in principle trade off within a group, the scalar $V_{gt}$ represents their composite effect on the production function, which is the economically relevant object for ranking groups.

-Assumption \ref{assum.did.ind} assumes independence between the two unobservables.
-This can often be seen in the panel data literature with nonlinear fixed effects, for instance, \cite{bai2009panel} and \cite{moon2015linear}.
-In our context, we need such independence to ensure that the within group rank of $Y^{N}_{igt}$ (determined by $U_{igt}$ conditional on $V_{gt}$) for a fixed $t$ has identical distribution across $g$ for all $g\in\mathcal{G}^{I}$ or $\mathcal{G}^{N}$, regardless of the realization of $V_{gt}$ for different groups.
-Otherwise, we would not have sufficient information to identify the cross-group quantile function.

-Assumption \ref{assum.did.iid} imposes restrictions on the distributional heterogeneity of $U_{igt}$ and $V_{gt}$.
-We need identical distribution within the treatment and control groups as well as across time periods to identify related distributions.
-We provide more details in Theorem \ref{thm.did.id}, where additional restrictions are imposed.